-They once stood at the centre of new industrial communities influencing the identity of these places and the people who lived and worked within them, and they continue to capture our imaginations today.
+They once stood at the centre of new industrial communities, influencing the identity of these places and the people who lived and worked within them.
+They continue to capture our imaginations today.

 1. Creating conversations at work

-Think about chatting over a coffee with some work colleagues, or more recently having a ‘virtual tea break’ over Zoom?
-Well imagine trying to hold a conversation with the thunderous roar of machinery in the background.
+Think about chatting over a coffee with some work colleagues or, more recently, having a ‘virtual tea break’ over Zoom.
+Well, imagine trying to converse with the thunderous roar of machinery in the background.

 This was exactly the case within the textile mills, but it didn’t stop people from communicating.
-Workers had to learn to communicate by different means and for some this meant becoming expert lip readers.
+Workers had to learn to communicate by different means.
+For some, this meant becoming expert lip readers.

-This could be very useful as due to the intense level of noise they were exposed to on a daily basis it wasn’t uncommon for workers to suffer from loss of hearing.
+This could be very useful as, due to the intense level of noise they were exposed to daily, it wasn’t uncommon for workers to suffer from hearing loss.

 2. A hot day’s work

-Textile mills needed to be kept hot to stop the thread from snapping, but this created harsh conditions for the workers, who weren’t allowed to open windows to cool down.
+Textile mills needed to be kept hot to stop the thread from snapping, which created harsh conditions for the workers, who couldn’t open windows to cool down.